SmartAudioTools/serializejson/documentation/index.rst

         a different behavior than serialize self.__dict__ and self.__slots__.
         __getstate__() must return the state of the class as an object that will itself be serialized.
-        If __setstate__() is not available, the returned object must be a dictionary (elements will be restored as attributes), otherwise the object can be any serializable object
+        If __setstate__() is not available, the returned object must be a dictionary (elements will be restored as attributes) or None, otherwise the object can be any serializable object

         .. warning::